BobStein/qiki-python/README.md

 I think the gizmos can help us out.
 Start by storing our thinking out of the silos.
-Then anybody can start looking for patterns.
+Then anybody can begin looking for patterns.
 And turning the gizmos loose looking for patterns.
 And looking for meaning.
 The time to create value and safety